 Posttraumatic stress disorder (PTSD)

 Children or teens who are considered to have a difficult temperament are more likely to develop behavior problems.

 What are the symptoms of conduct disorder in a child?

-Most symptoms seen in children with conduct disorder also happen at times in children without this problem.
+Most symptoms seen in children diagnosed with conduct disorder can also be seen at times in children without this disorder.
 But in children with the disorder, these symptoms occur more often.
-They also interfere with learning, school adjustment, and sometimes with the child?s relationships.
+They also interfere with learning, school adjustment, and the child’s relationships with peers and adults.

-Each child?s symptoms may vary.
-But the 4 main groups of behaviors are described below.
+Each child’s symptoms may vary.
+But the four main groups of behaviors are described below.